 The Office of Multicultural Affairs (OMA) leads Lewis & Clark’s efforts toward building and sustaining a diverse and culturally vibrant campus community.

-The Center for Career and Community Engagement (or 3CE as it is known) is the place to go for internships, community service opportunities and career assistance.
-Students can use the myriad resources in the 3CE throughout their time on campus, as well as after graduation.
-Another great resource is L&C Net, an informational resource service composed of alumni and parents who want to share knowledge and experience with students.
+The Career Development Center is the place to go for internships, community service opportunities and career assistance.
+Students can use the Center’s myriad resources throughout their time on campus, as well as after graduation.
+There are also ways parents and families can get involved in a student’s career development.

 If your student is applying to Lewis & Clark, here are some important guidelines.
 In addition, the Application FAQ page is full of helpful information.